zaoyang/30-days-of-web-development/day-24/day-24.cq.md

 I> When computer folks are talking about Shells, it's likely they are referring to a Shell-CLI.
 However, because we know a Shell can be both a GUI or CLI, we will differentiate them here as either Shell-GUI or Shell-CLI.

 The standard Shell-CLI shipped with macOS is **Bash**.
-Bash has been the standard Shell-CLI shipped with the majority of computers since the early 1990s[^bashstandard].
+Bash has been the standard Shell-CLI shipped with the majority of computers since the early 1990s.
 The standard Shell-CLI for Windows 10 users is **PowerShell**.

 I>**Windows Users**: PowerShell is not just a Shell; it is also the application that allows the user to interact with the Shell.
 Compare this to macOS, which has both the default Shell-CLI called Bash, as well as the Terminal application (with a capital "T") that allows the user to interact with Bash.
 PowerShell is a complete environment, acting as both the Shell-CLI and the terminal application.
 Whereas, the macOS Terminal application is just an application that works with the Bash Shell[^other].
+Because PowerShell and Bash are different, they don't accept the same commands.
+This is why, in yesterday's article, I had you download the Bash Shell.

 ### Where does the terminal fit in?